 Why Quantum Computing is Soaring!
-NASA's Exciting Partnership Revealed! - YaNoticias
+NASA's Exciting Partnership Revealed! - YANoticias

 Quantum Computing Gains Traction with NASA Partnership: What You Need to Know

 Quantum Computing (NASDAQ:QUBT) has recently seen a notable increase in stock value, driven by a new partnership with NASA.
-The company has been awarded a contract that will utilize its advanced technology, namely the Dirac-3 machine, specifically designed for entropy quantum optimization.
+The company has been awarded a contract that will utilise its advanced technology, namely the Dirac-3 machine, specifically designed for entropy quantum optimisation.
 This partnership is indicative of the growing need for innovation in the field of space exploration and data processing.

 ### Features of the Dirac-3 Machine